The Babysitter’s Coven by Kate Williams

 Image is a book cover.
 The book is outlined in bright orange with a bright blue highlighting the main portion of the cover.
 It shows a cartoon, gothic mansion with a woman standing in all black.
 The writing "How to Solve Your Own Murder" is trimed in gold and black.
 There are two ravens that are sitting on the words.
 One raven is holding a dagger, the other is looking menacingly away.

 I like to browse Goodreads every now and then to find new books to read.
-Goodreads had a list of new books coming out in 2024 and one of those books was How to Solve Your Own Murder by Kristen Perrin.
-This is Kristen’s debut adult novel having previously written middle-grade books.
-The premise for this book was too good to pass up, so I had it saved for later.
-While in New Mexico, I found this book at a local bookstore and my mom was kind enough to buy it for me as an early birthday present.
-How to Solve Your Own Murder lived up to the hype and it might be my favorite book I have read in 2024.
+Goodreads had a list of new books coming out in 2024, and one of those books was How to Solve Your Own Murder by Kristen Perrin.
+This is Kristen’s debut adult novel, having previously written middle-grade books.
+The premise for this book was too good to pass up, so I saved it for later.
+While in New Mexico, I found this book at a local bookstore, and my mom was kind enough to buy it for me as an early birthday present.
+How to Solve Your Own Murder lived up to the hype, and it might be my favorite book I have read in 2024.

 In 1965, Frances Adams received a fortune.
 This fortune-teller gives her a riddle alluding to the fact that Frances will be murdered.
 Frances does what she can to investigate every person who enters her life, determined to beat the fortune.
 In the present day, Annie Adams visits her Great Aunt Frances, a woman she barely knows.
 Before being able to talk with her, Frances is found dead.
 Annie quickly finds out about the riddle and is determined to solve her murder, no matter the cost.